Noise pollution: Metrics of noise

 More than a quarter of US residences have average outside noise levels exceeding the maximum nighttime outside noise level recommended by the World Health Organization.

+Noise exposure is quantified in terms of sound pressure levels measured in decibels (dB), a logarithmic scale used to relate physical sound intensity to human perception.
+Everyday environmental sounds such as road traffic and construction typically range from about 70 to over 100 dB, and repeated exposure above approximately 85 dB is associated with an increased risk of hearing damage.
+Metrics such as the equivalent continuous sound level (L_eq) and the day–night average sound level (L_dn) are commonly used in regulatory and public health contexts to describe long-term community noise exposure.

 Researchers measure noise in terms of pressure, intensity, and frequency.
 Sound pressure level (SPL) represents the amount of pressure relative to atmospheric pressure during sound wave propagation that can vary with time; this is also known as the sum of the amplitudes of a wave.
 Sound intensity, measured in Watts per meters-squared, represents the flow of sound over a particular area.
 Although sound pressure and intensity differ, both can describe the level of loudness by comparing the current state to the threshold of hearing; this results in decibel units on the logarithmic scale.
 The logarithmic scale accommodates the vast range of sound heard by the human ear.